-Faces of Industry is a series of articles exploring the personal histories of our practitioners, sharing the key experiences that defined their values and exploring why they do what they do.
+Faces of Industry is a series of articles exploring the personal histories of our professionals, sharing the key experiences that defined their values and exploring why they do what they do.
 In this story, Patrick Ho tells us how his science degree led him to focus on Technology, Media & Telecommunication.

 You may not expect an auditor to have a science degree, but Senior Manager Patrick Ho comes at things from a variety of angles.
 Born in Malaysia, he’s been based in Deloitte’s Western Sydney, Australia, office for three years after working with Deloitte in Malaysia.

 He began with a focus on the consumer industry but now finds his passion in the Technology, Media & Telecommunications (TMT) industry because, quite simply, he’s always enjoyed playing with different devices and understanding how they work.

 “Technology just rings a bell for me,” he says, “I’m comfortable with it.”
 And sometimes, he points out, the consumer and technology sectors are complementary, as his clients are often operating between both spaces and need to evolve with technology.

 His experience has convinced him that industry provides him with the perspective he needs to excel with clients.
 And, of course, clients always want to know that you’ve worked with other companies in their industry.

 Patrick is quick to acknowledge that the variety of industry training that Deloitte has on offer—whether eLearning, regular calls, or data sources—is key to keeping the organisation in the forefront.
 Deloitte’s learning portal for TMT helps him keep abreast of new developments like crypto, the internet of things and data security.